 After remaining consistent during 2016, the proportion of SMEs willing to use finance to grow is somewhat lower in 2017 to date.
-There has been a more marked drop amongst those with 0 employees but also a decline for those with employees.
-All groups have become less willing to borrow to grow in early 2017, with the exception of SMEs who both import and export
+There has been a more marked drop in 2017 amongst those with 0 employees but also a decline for those with employees.
+Willingness to borrow to grow in 2017 remains close to 2016 levels, but with signs of a revival from SMEs that both import and export Time series: happy to borrow to grow by international trade

-Time series: happy to borrow to grow by international trade
+Agree that happy to borrow to grow

-Injections of personal funds return to similar levels to those seen at the start of 2016 Time series: Injections of personal funds in previous 12 months
+The proportion of SMEs feeling they had to inject personal funds has increased slightly since the summer of 2016 Time series: Injections of personal funds in previous 12 months